Tredegar House Country Park: History

 It formerly formed part of the original 16th century estate of the Morgan family, first substantially redeveloped by William Morgan (of Machen and Tredegar) in the 17th century and owned for generations by the Lords Tredegar.
 The Grade I building, Tredegar House, and the Grade I listed stables, are also situated within the park.

 The park is very large, comprising around 90 acre and includes a large lake that it is possible to walk around.

-The present day community (parish) and electoral district (ward) of Tredegar Park is a much smaller area consisting of the Duffryn estate and immediate surroundings.
+The present day community (parish) of Tredegar Park is a much smaller area consisting of the Duffryn estate and immediate surroundings.
+The park itself falls within the boundaries of Coedkernew.

 Parkrun

 Parkrun (a UK-wide running series) takes place in the grounds of the park each Saturday at 9am.
 The first event was hosted in 2011.
-As of 2019, 435 runs have been held, attracting 14,963 runners from 703 clubs.
+As of May 2024, 586 runs have been held, attracting 20,284 runners.
 An average of over 300 people compete each week, however some events have attracted up to 700 competitors.